kohler/hotcrp/README.md

 * Apache, http://apache.org/ or Nginx, http://nginx.org/
   (You may be able to use another web server that works with PHP.)
 * PHP version 5.6 or higher, http://php.net/
-  - Including MySQL and GD support
+  - Including MySQL support
 * MySQL version 5 or higher, http://mysql.org/
 * The zip compressor, http://www.info-zip.org/
-* Poppler’s version of pdftohtml, http://poppler.freedesktop.org/ (Only required for format checking.
-Recent pdftohtml versions are suitable for HotCRP; most versions released before 2013 aren’t.)
+* Poppler’s version of pdftohtml, http://poppler.freedesktop.org/ (only required for format checking)

 Apache is preloaded on most Linux distributions.
 You may need to install additional packages for PHP and MySQL, such as: